evronylab/STREAM/README.md

    - [sampleID]_picard_probes.txt: output of CollectHsMetrics when the probe coordinates are input as both TARGETS and BAITS
 5. [sampleID]_hipstr.vcf.gz, [sampleID]_gangstr.vcf.gz, [sampleID]_eh.vcf.gz: output VCFs from the three callers
 6. [sampleID]_bedtools.txt: output of bedtools coverage; the only columns retained are the name of the locus and the number of reads overlapping the full interval
-7. [sampleID].GATK.g.vcf.gz: output of GATK HaplotypeCaller for supplementary panel
+7. [sampleID].GATK.g.vcf.gz: output of GATK HaplotypeCaller, if a supplementary panel was specified
-8. [sampleID].GATK.vcf.gz: output of GATK GenotypeGVCFs for supplementary panel
+8. [sampleID].GATK.vcf.gz: output of GATK GenotypeGVCFs, if a supplementary panel was specified

 ### B. Filtering
-1. YAML config file: the configuration file defining the filtering thresholds used by the script
+1. YAML config file: a copy of the configuration file defining the filtering thresholds used by the script, for documentation
 2. [output.basename]_genotypes.rds: same data frame as [output.basename].rds with additional columns indicating if the call passed filtering, which filters failed (if any), the caller whose genotypes were used, and the final chosen genotype call.
-Columns are defined [here](column_definitions.md).
+Columns are defined [here](docs/column_definitions.md).

 ### C. Mendelian discordance
+If the optional Mendelian discordance step was performed, the following outputs are produced:
 1. [output.basename]\_genotypes_[trioID]_concordance.rds: same data frame as [output.basename]_genotypes.rds with an additional column indicating if the call follows patterns of Mendelian inheritance.
 Only the samples from the analyzed trio are present in this data frame.
-Columns are defined [here](concordance_stats_definitions.md).
+Columns are defined [here](docs/concordance_stats_definitions.md).
 2. [output.basename]\_genotypes_[trioID]_concordance_stats.tsv: text file listing genotyping and Mendelian concordance statistics for the analyzed trio.

 ## Citation